fredgibbs/fredgibbs.github.io/courses/idea-of-nature/2022/index.md

 ## Important UNM Announcements and Resources

+### COVID-19 Health and Awareness
+UNM is a mask friendly, but not a mask required, community.
+To be registered or employed at UNM, Students, faculty, and staff must all meet UNM's Administrative Mandate on Required COVID-19 vaccination.
+UNM faculty and staff know that these are challenging times.
+Please let us know that you need support so that we can connect you to the right resources and please be aware that UNM will publish information on websites and email about any changes to our public health status and community response.

+**If you are not feeling well, PLEASE DO NOT COME TO CLASS!** There is no grade penalty for missed classes due to illness of any kind.
+If you need to quarantine, and miss several classes, that's fine, but please let me know what's going on.
+We'll work it out and I'll help you stay caught up.
+You will still be expected to complete assignments within a reasonable amount of time, but I'm very flexible with deadlines as long as you're communicating.

 ### Respectful Learning
 Our classroom and our university should always be spaces of mutual respect, kindness, and support, without fear of discrimination, harassment, or violence.
 Should you ever need assistance or have concerns about incidents that violate this principle, please access the resources available to you on campus, especially the [LoboRESPECT Advocacy Center](http://loborespect.unm.edu/) and the support services listed on its website .
 Please note that, because UNM faculty, TAs, and GAs are considered "responsible employees" by the Department of Education, any disclosure of gender discrimination (including sexual harassment, sexual misconduct, and sexual violence) made to a faculty member, TA, or GA must be reported by that faculty member, TA, or GA to the university's Title IX coordinator at the [Office of Compliance, Ethics, and Equal Opportunity](https://oeo.unm.edu/title-ix/title-ix-reporting-obligations.html).